yksnilowyrahcaz/Disaster_Response_Flask_App/README.md

 <img src="images/classification_report.jpg" >

 ## Licensing, Authors, Acknowledgements <a name="licensing"></a>
-Many thanks to Kaggle for administering the survey and all respondents for providing responses.
-You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/c/kaggle-survey-2021).
-Please feel free to use the code and notebook as you like.
+The data used in this project were curated by [Appen (formerly Figure Eight)](https://appen.com/) and are openly available for use.
+The dataset was obtained through Udacity as part of the [Data Scientist Nanodegree Program](https://www.udacity.com/blog/2018/05/introducing-udacity-data-scientist-nanodegree-program.html).
+Please feel free to use the code in this repository as you like.